faithkigen/group-four-meme-app/README.md

 it.

 ## Setup and usage
-The application has been deployed on vercel, to use it, just click on the link below:
+The application has been deployed on vercel, to use it, just click on this link:
  **https://group-four-meme-dgrlmk8ie-chris-wamae.vercel.app/**
 Alternatively, clone this repository into your local machine, move into the repository folder and run  the following commands on your terminal
     - npm install